 How much do I receive for each home visit?

-General Practices and ACCHOs will be paid a $250.00 fee for each visit however the practice is unable to claim an MBS Medicare rebate on top of this.
+General Practices and ACCHOs will be paid a $250.00 (+ GST) fee for each visit however the practice is unable to claim an MBS Medicare rebate on top of this.

 This fee includes an amount for reporting requirements to be met and is a flat fee for all visits.